 All data and statistics are based on publicly available data at the time of publication.
 Some information may be out of date.

-Drugmaker Pfizer said on Wednesday that a final analysis of data from its late-stage coronavirus vaccine trial suggests that the vaccine can prevent COVID-19 in people who have not been exposed to the virus before.
+The U.K. development comes 2 weeks after Pfizer and BioNTech announced that a final analysis of data from their late-stage COVID-19 vaccine trial suggests that the vaccine can prevent COVID-19 in people who haven’t been exposed to the virus before.

-Worldwide, more than 1.3 million people have died of COVID-19.
+Worldwide, more than 1.4 million people have died from COVID-19.

-The Pfizer vaccine has been tested on over 43,000 people, with no serious safety concerns observed, the company said in a news release.
+Pfizer tested the vaccine on more than 43,000 people with no serious safety concerns observed, the company said in a news release.

 In the phase 3 trial, people were randomly assigned to receive two doses of the vaccine — 28 days apart — or an inactive placebo.
 Participants didn’t know which group they were in.

-Seven days after the second dose, the vaccine had an effectiveness of 95 percent, the company reported.
+Seven days after the second dose, the vaccine had an efficacy of 95 percent, the company reported.

-This is higher than an early analysis released last week showing an effectiveness of better than 90 percent.
+This is higher than an early analysis showing an efficacy of better than 90 percent.

 Dr. Sunil Sood, chair of pediatrics and an infectious disease specialist at Northwell Health’s Southside Hospital, said the results are very promising.

-“This shows that most people who developed infection were placebo recipients,” he said, “and most of those who got the actual vaccine did not get infected.”
+“This shows that most people who developed infection were placebo recipients, and most of those who got the actual vaccine did not get infected,” he said.

-By then, researchers will have followed at least half of the participants for an average of 2 months after their second dose, as
+By that point, researchers had followed at least half of the participants for an average of 2 months after their second dose, as

 The company also said in its release that it expects to produce up to 50 million doses of the vaccine in 2020 and up to 1.3 billion doses in 2021.

-Dr. Carlos Malvestutto, an infectious disease expert at The Ohio State University Wexner Medical Center, said the interim results of Pfizer’s trial are very encouraging.
+Dr. Carlos Malvestutto, an infectious disease expert at The Ohio State University Wexner Medical Center, said the results of Pfizer and BioNTech’s trial are very encouraging.

 “Obviously, 90 percent protection is the level of protection that we would love to have for all vaccines,” he said.

-The effectiveness seen during the final analysis exceeds the
+The efficacy seen during the final analysis exceeds the